 Getting along with other people isn't always easy.
 Each of us grows up in different types of families and environments, and because of that, we learn different communication strategies.
-That means sometimes, we don't even realize when we're saying something that someone else might take as rude or mean.
-But you can learn to pay more attention to the reactions others have to your words and from those reactions, learn how to stop being mean unintentionally and saying things to make someone feel bad.
+That means sometimes we don't even realize when we're saying something that someone else might take as rude or mean or even wicked.
+But you can learn to pay more attention to the reactions others have to your words, and from those reactions, learn how to stop being mean unintentionally and saying things to make someone feel bad.

 Why Do I Keep Saying Mean Things?

-Sometimes, being mean has nothing to do with internal struggles like anxiety or difficult emotions.
-You may simply need to spend some amount of time working on strengthening your communication skills or difficulty reading other people's tones, facial expressions, and gestures.
+Sometimes, being mean has nothing to do with the internal struggles of anxiety or difficult emotions.
+You may simply need to spend some amount of time working on strengthening your communication skills or learning to read tones, facial expressions, and gestures.
 This will help you get a deeper dense for human nature.
 If this is the case, you may feel perfectly at ease and happy, but often get unexpected negative reactions from people around you.
 Again, medically reviewed articles may help you learn more on this topic, including those on the mental health foundation site.

-Social anxiety can manifest in all kinds of awkward or unaccepted behaviors.
-When you don't feel at ease in a certain situation, you may speak harshly or use the wrong word.
+When you feel anxious, you might speak harshly, express anger, or use unkind words.
 You can help reduce accidental communication problems by visualizing yourself in the situation ahead of time.
 Imagine yourself smiling and feeling relaxed.
-And give yourself plenty of conversation ideas ahead of time.
+Give yourself a number of conversation ideas ahead of time.
 The more you practice possible scenarios, the more comfortable you can become during the actual interaction.

 Addressing Difficult Emotions

 If you have experienced a recent disappointing or frustrating event, you may need to take some time to yourself before you try talking to others.
 Negative emotions can make you more likely to be unkind to people unintentionally and cause you to feel angry.
 Do things that help boost your mood.
-When you're feeling calm, try confiding in a close friend to help you deal with whatever situation you are going through.
+When you're feeling calm, try confiding in a close friend to help you deal with the challenge you are experiencing or to lessen anger.

 Addressing Poor Communication Skills